Helping you free your child of an eating disorder

 Does your child become paralysed or combative when you offer a choice of two biscuits?
 That’s probably because:

 • She worries about which one has the most calories.
 Her eating disorder voice won’t allow her to take any risks.
-In the end, she’s so focused on calo-rie avoidance that she eats neither of the biscuits, and also turns down her milk.
+In the end, she’s so focused on calorie avoidance that she eats neither of the biscuits, and also turns down her milk.

 • She knows which biscuit has the fewest calories, and it happens to be her all-time favourite.
 What luck!
 But just as she begins to feel some pleasure, self-denial kicks in.
 Her internal critic reminds her she’s unworthy and punishes her for enjoying food.

 Your child is sobbing because ‘the bits’ in the strawberry yoghurt make it horrendous?
 She says she’ll have the apricot flavour?
 Use your wisdom and experience to decide.
 Some parents successfully swap foods of similar nutritional value.
 A relaxed, ‘Sure, that’s a fine choice too’ will do.
-With our daughter, for a while we had to stick to what we’d served: if we agreed to her alternative, she’d find something wrong with it and there would be more conflict.
+With our daughter, for a while we had to stick to what we’d served: if we agreed to her alternative, she’d find something wrong with it and there’d be more conflict.
 In this situation you might say, ‘Hmm, I’ll remember for another time that you’d like X. For now I’d like you to stay with what I’ve served.’

 Removing choices is a rescue operation